ScottLogic/blog/_posts/2026-01-16-refining-the-retrospective.markdown

 - Team
 - Retrospective
-summary: By adapting retrospectives, teams can spark feedback that grows people, and nutures a culture where recognition comes naturally.
+summary: By adapting retrospectives, teams can spark feedback that grows people, and nurtures a culture where recognition comes naturally.
 author: dallsop
 image: "/uploads/Dan-Allsop-blog-social.jpg"
 ---